-As part of our work to integrate and streamline practices as a newly formed agency, DCYF has developed a draft Strategic and Racial Equity Plan that provides the framework for our priorities.
+As part of our work to integrate and streamline practices as a newly formed agency, DCYF has developed a Strategic and Racial Equity Plan that provides the framework for our priorities.

 The initial 2020 draft plan focused on five strategic priorities.
 With the integration of the racial equity plan, DCYF is now focusing on six agency priorities.
 Over the next five years, DCYF will focus on these six strategic priorities: